VINCECRO/Pose_generator/README.md

 ---

-## Images source
+## Source images

-Le dossier `data/raw/` n'est pas inclus dans ce dépôt.
-Placez-y vos propres photos de poses de référence avant de lancer le pipeline.
-Vérifiez les licences applicables avant tout usage.
+The `data/raw/` folder is not included in this repository.
+Place your own reference pose photos there before running the pipeline.
+Check applicable licenses before using images from third-party sources.

 ---

-## Licence
+## License

-MIT — voir [LICENSE](LICENSE) pour le code source.
+MIT — see [LICENSE](LICENSE) for the source code.

-Les images de poses de référence ne sont pas distribuées avec ce projet.
+Reference pose images are not distributed with this project.